rossillingworth/tesb-rt-se/examples/tesb/library-service/README-Web.txt

 Using maven commands on either UNIX/Linux or Windows:
 (JDK 1.7.0 and Maven 3.0.3 or later required)

-Running the example requires Active MQ instance up and running on the localhost.

 a) Without Service Registry: